 Simply put, an elevator pitch is the backbone of any solid pitch deck.
 It helps hone the overall messaging while keeping it consistent across multiple channels.
 Founders can use, remix, and reuse it in outreach emails, one-pagers, websites, pitch decks, socials, and more.

-STORY’s Elevator Pitch Masterclass is a concise, powerful, and FREE online video course that shows founders how to nail their elevator pitch by creating a solid narrative.
+STORY’s Elevator Pitch Masterclass is a concise, powerful, and online video course that shows founders how to nail their elevator pitch by creating a solid narrative.
 More than just a theory-focused masterclass, it has end-to-end guidance with exercises and examples to perfect your core message.

 We ensure your deck has everything in it that investors look for so your startup can land more meetings more often.